-- 3.1.1 An Academic Advisor will be appointed for each semester/term from among the members of the academic staff of the Department. - 3.1.2 The student is required to consult and obtain the consent of his/her respective Academic Advisor prior to applying for registration at the beginning of each semester or term. - 3.1.3 The student is also required to consult and obtain the Academic Advisor's consent prior to adding or dropping modules after registration; obtaining leave from academic activities and changing academic load.
+- 3.1.1 An Academic Advisor will be appointed for each semester/term from among the members of the academic staff of the Department once the field of specialization has been assigned. - 3.1.2 The student is required to consult and obtain the consent of his/her respective Academic Advisor prior to applying for registration at the beginning of each semester or term. - 3.1.3 The student is also required to consult and obtain the Academic Advisor's consent prior to adding or dropping modules after registration; obtaining leave from academic activities and changing academic load.